SRI-2004/monopoly-rl/README.md

 # **Monopoly Reinforcement Learning Optimization**

-This project explores **Reinforcement Learning (RL) strategies for Monopoly**, optimizing decision-making using **Hierarchical RL and Generalized Reinforcement Policy Optimization (GRPO)**.
+This project explores **Reinforcement Learning (RL) strategies for Monopoly**, optimizing decision-making using **Hierarchical RL and Proximal Policy Optimisation and HDQN**.
 The goal is to efficiently navigate the **high-dimensional action space** in Monopoly, improving sample efficiency and strategic gameplay.

 🔗 **Read more:** [Medium Article on Monopoly RL](#)
 📄 **Technical Details & Implementation:** [Detailed Documentation](#)